 b) digital files (mp4, mov, mkv; codecs: h264, mpeg2, mpeg4, h264)

-2. If the exhibition copy is a DCP, hard drive, 35mm print, or BluRay all transport to and from the festival must be paid for by the submitter.
+3. If the exhibition copy is a DCP, hard drive, or BluRay all transport to and from the festival must be paid for by the submitter.

-3. A customs declaration must be added to the shipment that declares the value of the content does not exceed AUD 10 / NZD 10.
+2. A customs pro forma invoice must be added to the shipment that declares the following:

-5. Screening copies (DCP, BluRay, and 35mm only) must be shipped to:
+4. Screening copies (DCP and BluRay only) must be shipped to:

 Down Under Berlin e.V.